 Add the subtle outline of the muscles.
-This is not necessary, but it will help add some volume to the body,
+This is not necessary, but it will help add some volume to the lion's body.

-Finally, remove the guide lines completely and clean up the drawing.
+Finally, remove the guide lines completely and clean up the drawing of a lion roaring.

 Feel free to add some shading as well.

 Do you want to learn more about lions, as well as other big cats?
+Perhaps you're looking for even more tutorials now that you know how to draw a lion roaring.
 You'll love these tutorials: